 The assumption here is that smacking a child is inherently a part of "good" parental correction, when in fact that is the opinion being argued.
 You can avoid loaded questions in your surveys by eliminating emotionally charged language that hints at preferences or assumed facts.

 When you are asking a question that has a simple outcome, try to frame the question as a Yes/No option.

 The Survey Monkey study showed that these closed-ended questions make for great starter questions because they are typically easier to evaluate and complete.

 These questions can also be used to qualify the respondent with less of an ego bias, such as asking a question like, "Are you considered an expert in [blank]?" vs. "What level of expertise do you have in [blank]?"

 Get specific and avoid assumptions

-When you create questions that implicitly assume a customer is knowledgeable about something, you’re likely going to run into problems (unless you are surveying a very targeted subset of people).
+When you create questions that implicitly assume a customer is knowledgeable about something, you're probably going to run into problems (unless you are surveying a targeted subset of people).

 One big culprit is the language and terminology you use in questions, which is why I'd recommend staying away from industry acronyms, jargon, or references.